Quasi-stationary distributions for randomly perturbed dynamical systems: Applications

 \subsection{Nonlinear Poisson branching processes}

-To describe structured populations with $k$ types of individuals (e.g. different genotypes or species, individuals living in different spatial locations), let $x$ represents the vector of population densities which lies in the non-negative cone $\R^k_+$ of $\R^k$.
-A widely used class of models in population biology~\citep{caswell-01} are nonlinear matrix models of the form $F(x)=A(x)x$ where $A(x)$ are non-negative matrices representing transitions births, deaths, and transitions between types of individuals (e.g. due to mutation or dispersal).
+To describe structured populations with $k$ types of individuals (e.g., different genotypes or species, individuals living in different spatial locations), let $x$ represent the vector of population densities which lies in the nonnegative cone $\R^k_+$ of $\R^k$.
+A widely used class of models in population biology~\citep{caswell-01} is the nonlinear matrix model of the form $F(x)=A(x)x$ where $A(x)$ are nonnegative matrices representing transitions births, deaths and transitions between types of individuals (e.g., due to mutation or dispersal).